 For the 2015-2016 school year, River attended 1st grade in a self-contained autism class again, but was mainstreamed in math and a reading segment without an aide.
 He also attended, science, art, music, and PE in a mainstream setting.

-River is currently 10 years old, and attending 4th grade in an Accommodated Curriculum Autism (ACA) classroom for higher functioning children.
-He is in a small class setting where he works on grade level curriculum with accommodations, and attends a typical 4th grade class in various settings.
+River is currently 11 years old, and in a small class setting where he works on 5th grade level curriculum with accommodations.
+He attends a typical 5th grade class in various settings, including science and math, without an aide.

 River’s language, vocabulary and comprehension are continually expanding.
 He has recently tested within the standard limits for listening comprehension skills, and is just barely below average for oral expression.

 River started with an ATEC score (Autism Treatment Evaluation Checklist) of 130 in January 2013 (170 is the worst possible score).
 He was considered low/moderate functioning.
 With the diet changes, alone, his score dropped to 62 in just 6 months.
 The turnaround in that time was amazing.
 During the testing, we found a metabolic disorder known as Pyroluria.
 We also found a homozygous MTHFR mutation, which told us that his body has trouble breaking down folic acid and he is unable to detox properly.
 Additional testing showed us that his body was loaded with toxins and heavy metals.
 With all of the medical testing, we determined what his body needed, and learned to supplement him correctly so that his body could eliminate the toxins that were burdening him.
 This has reduced his internal inflammation and allowed his body and brain to heal.